yash10019coder/festify-android/README.md

 #### Application Link & Future Scope :
 -------------------------------------------------
 -applink-<br>

 - The App is still in Alpha phase and we have to make much changes to it.
+- We are working on a way to fetch the data of events from the backend server
 - We are adding a “Teams” Fragment which is used to find teammates to participate together in a team-event.
 We will introduce a new fragment for users to post pictures and show their excitement towards the event